 Vinegar Weed Killer Recipe-just the facts

 I’ve been using this homemade vinegar weed-killer recipe for over three years now and have figured out what works, what doesn’t, and what your expectations should be.
-Read on for the recipe and the facts.
+Read on for the recipe and the facts if you are interested in a natural weed killer recipe.

 Like everyone, I am concerned about the proliferation of chemicals in our food and our environment.
 It only makes sense that the more harmful chemicals we use, the more damage we are doing to our bodies and our environment.